-Rather than monitoring the SQL Server Agent jobs manually, ApexSQL Job tool allows you to create a new Alert for your job, in which you specify the action that will be performed if the job fails, as shown below:
+Rather than monitoring the SQL Agent jobs manually, ApexSQL Job tool allows you to create a new Alert for your job, in which you specify the action that will be performed if the job fails, as shown below:

 You can also define the message that will be received by the operator and the time delay between the notifications as shown below:

-And finally, in the Notifications page, you can specify how to response to the successful and failed execution of the job, by notifying a specific operator, writing a record in the event logs or delete the SQL Server Agent job, as shown below:
+And finally, in the Notifications page, you can specify how to response to the successful and failed execution of the job, by notifying a specific operator, writing a record in the event logs or delete the SQL Agent job, as shown below:

 ApexSQL Job allows you to perform multiple number of operations on the created task.
-For example, you can use the Copy option from the Jobs tab to copy the SQL Server Agent job to another server.
+For example, you can use the Copy option from the Jobs tab to copy the SQL Agent job to another server.
 If you do not specify a destination server for the copy operation, you will receive the notification message below: